-If your yard is covered with pine needles from several mature pine trees, use the needles as landscape mulch rather than bagging and discarding them, especially around plants that benefit from pine needle mulch.
-Pine needles are acidic when they're green and may increase acidity in soil, but they become more neutral over time as they decompose.
-Planting acid-loving flowers and shrubs that benefit from the pine needle mulch reduces your work and benefit the plants.
+If your yard is covered with pine needles from several mature pine trees (Pinus spp.), use the needles as landscape mulch rather than bagging and discarding them, especially around plants that benefit from pine needle mulch.
+It's a lingering myth that pine needles acidify the soil; the areas where pine trees flourish are sites that already have acidic soil.
+Even though pine needles are very acidic (with a pH of 3.2 to 3.8), the pH shifts to neutral as they decompose.
+Other plants that also flourish in the same acidic soil conditions as pine trees are the ones to choose for your landscape around or near pines.
+Planting these acid-loving flowers and shrubs that also benefit from the pine needle mulch reduces your work and benefit the plants.

-Flowers that love acidic soil include Lily of the Valley, dianthus, yarrow, iris, orchid, pinks, rue, hosta and veronica.
+Flowers that prosper on acidic soil include Lily of the Valley, dianthus, yarrow, iris, orchid, pinks, rue, hosta and veronica.
 Some of these flowers, such as hosta and Lily of the Valley, prefer the shade under pine trees.
-If there is sufficient room between the tree's roots, you can plant these flowers directly to the soil so the pine needles naturally fall down around them.
-Mature pine trees have large roots that are difficult to plant around; build a raised bed for flowers under these trees.
+If there is sufficient room between the tree's roots, you can plant these flowers directly on the soil so the pine needles naturally fall down around them.
+Acid-Loving Shrubs

 Shrubs that benefit from pine needle mulch include azalea, gardenia, hydrangea, jasmine, rhododendron, bayberry, Daphne rose and holly.
-Gardenias need a monthly application of an acidic fertilizer.
-You can replace it with a layer of pine needles smoothed around the base of the shrub.
-Gardeners use an acidic fertilizer to turn hydrangea's flowers blue.
-Try using pine needle mulch under the hydrangeas instead.
+Gardenias benefit from a monthly application of a water-soluble acidic fertilizer and a layer of pine needles smoothed around the base of the shrub.
+Gardeners use an acidic fertilizer to turn bigleaf hydrangea's flowers blue, but you can skip this treatment if you plant the shrubs on acidic soil.
+A layer of pine needle mulch around the hydrangeas helps conserve water.

 Amending the Soil

 To determine whether the soil's pH needs to be amended, test the soil in the garden.
-Take a sample to the local agriculture extension agency or use a soil testing kit purchased from a gardening center.
+Take a sample to the local cooperative extension service or use a soil testing kit purchased from a gardening center.

 Getting Pine Needle Mulch